Friday, October 22, 2010

 ALEC: On June 1, Leslie Hunter will do me the long, long, long-awaited honor of becoming my bride.
 You're all invited!
 Thank you very much.
 Howie, let's make this a double wedding.

-When Alec says Leslie’s name, he almost puts his arm around Howie, who stands grinning like an idiot next to him by the fireplace.
+When Alec says Leslie’s name, he almost puts his arm around Howie.
 Alec, we notice, has pushes his coat sleeves up to his elbows and has removed his crème-white cashmere v-neck, indicating he is really sloshed and feelin’ silly.
 Leslie, who was doing party-type things like adjusting the flowers by the stereo (weaselly Kevin lurks nearby), throws a conniption.
 She stalks across the room with some difficulty in her tight long spinster dress and shorty boots, pulls Alec into the kitchen, where they both stand correspondingly by two sinks filled with bags of ice.

 LESLIE: What's the matter with you?
 Cut it out!
 We discussed this at home.
 Now you completely discount me!